 Show a person a photo of an overwater bungalow or water villa and suddenly they have a new goal in life.
-Unfortunately, most of the 130 or so resorts that feature overwater rooms are quite expensive, usually well over US$400 per night, even in the off season.
+Unfortunately, most of the 130 or so resorts that feature overwater rooms are quite expensive, usually well over US$500 per night, even in the off season.

 Well, there is a bit of good news then as it turns out that not all of them are priced only for the super-rich.
 Thanks to the overwater bungalows and water villas guide, which lists every overwater resort in the world, we know that there are some affordable options out there.

 In case you were wondering, about two-thirds of the 5,000+ aquatic rooms are water villas in the Maldives, spread around more than 80 resorts.
 The overwater bungalows in Bora Bora are the next biggest group, though they are all way out of this list’s price range.
 There are also smaller groups in Moorea, Tahiti, elsewhere in the South Pacific, plus over water bungalows in the Caribbean, Mauritius, Thailand, Malaysia, and the Philippines.
-The list below has been totally updated in late 2013 to reflect current rates.

 If you are mostly just interested in an affordable holiday in the tropics you should check our list of the cheapest Caribbean destinations.